The Late Late Toy Show: 2016 edition

 Over 125,000 people applied for tickets for the show.
 There were 200 seats available for the studio audience and tickets were allocated on a lottery basis.
 Advertisers paid €32,000 for a 30-second slot during the Show.

 The Toy Show was streamed live on the International RTÉ Player free around the world.

 For the 4th year running, TV3 showed a rival version of the toy show.
 The show was presented by Lucy Kennedy and Dustin the Turkey.
 The show called the TV3 Toy Show was also shown on 2 December at 8pm and was 30 minutes long.

 The theme this year was The Jungle Book.
 320 children from all over Ireland will be taking part in the show with 72 who will performing with Ryan Tubridy in the show's opening number.

 The show started with The Bare Necessities song which included singing and dancing from Ryan Tubridy in a Baloo costume.

 During the show, Dermot Bannon from Room to Improve surprised an architectural fan, rugby player Jamie Heaslip presented a young fan with his signed Ireland jersey that he wore during the Autumn International win over Australia, and world number 2 ranked golfer Rory McIlroy presented a young golfing fan with signed versions of Rory McIlroy PGA Tour and tickets to the 2017 Irish Open.

 The Toy Show was RTÉ's most watched programme of 2016, with 1.4 million viewers watching the show from beginning to end, the highest since 2011.
 For those who tuned in for at least one minute of the show, the figure is more than two million.

 Four in five people watching television at the time were watching The Late Late Toy Show, with 77% of Irish TV viewers watching the show.
 The Toy Show was also watched in 102 countries outside of Ireland on the RTÉ Player.

 The 2016 Toy Show was the most watched programme of 2016 with a total of 1,571,600 viewers.

 2017 edition

-The 2017 Toy Show took place on 1 December 2017, starting at 9.35pm and finishing at 12.00am.
+The 2017 edition was broadcast on 1 December 2017, starting at 9.35pm and finishing at 12.00am.
 It was Ryan Tubridy's 9th show, and the 42nd Toy Show overall.